Rosita

 This post may contain affiliate links, please see our privacy policy for details.

 Word on the street is that Negronis are overrated?!
 I tend to disagree, but I also love any excuse to riff.
-So by popular demand, let’s make a Rosita — the wild little sister to its Negroni older brother (it’s made with tequila, okay.)
+So by popular demand, let’s make a Rosita — the wild little sister to its Classic Negroni older brother (it’s made with tequila, okay.)
+It’s the perfect, easy cocktail to mix up at the end of a long day, or batch up in a tequila bottle for a classic freezer door cocktail.

 - Add your tequila, liqueur, bitters, and vermouths into a mixing glass filled with ice or large ice cubes.